 What is Project Management and Who is a Project Manager?

-Project management is the process of supervising the entire lifecycle of a project.
-Project managers operate on a broad scale because their duties are diverse and all-encompassing.
+Project management is the process of supervising the entire construction project lifecycle.
+Project managers operate on a broad scale because their duties are diverse and all-encompassing across all construction project phases.

-From initial brainstorming to project completion, project managers are responsible for tracking milestones, monitoring budget numbers, updating stakeholders and communicating with clients.
-They’re aware of specific details, but from a bird’s eye view — a project manager’s direct reports gather data, such as cost estimates and task completions, so the PM can check this information against the budget or timeline.
+From initial brainstorming to project delivery, project managers are responsible for tracking milestones, monitoring construction budget numbers, updating stakeholders and communicating with clients.
+They’re aware of specific details, but from a bird’s eye view — a project manager’s direct reports gather data, such as cost management estimates and task completions, so the PM can check this information against the budget or project schedule.

 Project Manager Responsibilities

-Some of the typical responsibilities assigned to a project manager include:
+Some of the typical responsibilities assigned to a construction project manager include:

-• Meeting with clients to set project goals
+- Meeting with clients to set construction project goals

 Scope of Work

-Project managers oversee the project throughout the entire lifecycle, whereas construction managers supervise a portion of the project specifically related to construction.
+Project managers oversee construction projects throughout the entire construction project lifecycle, whereas construction managers supervise a portion of the project specifically related to construction activities on the construction site.

 Client Communication

-Project managers are responsible for communicating with clients on a regular basis.
+Project managers are responsible for communicating with clients on a regular basis throughout all construction project phases.
 Construction managers may occasionally speak with clients, but it’s not a major focus of their daily responsibilities.

 Building Codes and Safety Regulations

-Project managers understand these codes and regulations, but the construction manager, alongside the safety director, is responsible for their enforcement.
+Project managers understand these codes and regulations, but the construction manager, alongside the safety director, is responsible for their enforcement on the construction site and with construction crews.

 How do Construction Managers and Project Managers Interact?

-While there are differences, there is still plenty of coordination between the two positions — for example, construction managers submit proposals to project managers and project managers keep construction managers up to date with certain priorities — but, ultimately, a construction manager is a direct report to a project manager.
+While there are differences, there is still plenty of coordination between the two positions — for example, construction managers submit proposals to project managers and project managers keep construction managers up to date with certain priorities regarding project schedules and resource allocation — but, ultimately, a construction manager is a direct report to a project manager.
+This relationship is essential for successful project delivery across all construction project phases.

 Software Solutions for Construction Managers and Project Managers